thuliteio/getdoks.org/content/start-here/editor-setup.md

     robots: "" # custom robot tags (optional)
 ---

-This page covers the editor and formatting tools we recommend for Thulite projects.
+This page covers the editor and formatting tools we recommend for Doks projects.

 ## Editor choice

-Thulite works with any code editor, but we recommend [VS Code](https://code.visualstudio.com/) for the best experience.
+Doks works with any code editor, but we recommend [VS Code](https://code.visualstudio.com/) for the best experience.
 The VS Code engine also powers in-browser editors such as [GitHub Codespaces](https://github.com/features/codespaces).

 If you use VS Code, install these extensions: